 Just because Pat Metheny is a Jazz player doesn't exempt him from the list.
 Compared to other top Jazz guitarists like George Benson, or top Fusion players like John McLaughlin, Al Di Meola, and Frank Gambale, Pat Metheny is boring at best.

 Pat Metheny is not a bona fide jazz guitarist.
 Nor are jazz-wannabees John Scofield and Bill Frisell, both of whom should be on this list.

-Just plays blues licks over and over again.
-He seems like a guy who you would see at an open mic night and be like "oh damn, he's pretty good," but go no further than that.
+He just plays blues licks over and over again.
+He seems like a guy who you would see at an open mic night and think, "Oh damn, he's pretty good," but nothing more.
 He's better than the other guitarists on this list, but I had to put him here because of how many people think he's the greatest ever.